votchallenge/website/contents/vot2017/participation.md

 ### Participation instructions

  * The **most recent version of the [VOT toolkit](https://github.com/votchallenge/vot-toolkit) is required** (VOT-TIR2017: the TIR challenge is also supported by the new toolkit).
  * Follow [this tutorial](/howto/workspace.html) to download the toolkit and set up the environment and [this tutorial](/howto/integration.html) to integrate your tracker into the toolkit.
+The toolkit will automatically download the dataset, alternatively you can download it [here](http://data.votchallenge.net/vot2017/vot2017.zip).

 <div class="alert alert-info" role="alert">
 The legacy file-based integration approach, introduced in VOT2013 is not supported any more.
 All trackers require integration via the [TraX protocol](https://github.com/votchallenge/trax).
 The guidelines for integrating TraX protocol directly are available [here](https://trax.readthedocs.io/en/latest/tutorials.html).
 Additionally a wrapper is also provided to simplify the integration for people that have used VOT toolkit in the past, check the integration examples in the VOT toolkit repository on how to use it.